kmcgillivray/kmcgillivray.github.io/_posts/2021-07-24-the-light-has-changed.md

 The painters often greet each other by discussing the light.
 "Wow, the light is so different today," or "The light keeps changing today."
 It sets our pace.
 We chase it as it fades, we rush to act when it shifts back into place.
 It determines when to start and stop.
 We're standing in one place, but we're chasing the light.
 As the sun sets, we say, "I lost the light."

 I don't always come back to a painting more than once.
-Sometimes I stop after a one session, as a sketch.
+Sometimes I stop after one session, as a sketch.
 But if I can, I come back three or four times.
 When you come back to a painting and see it in a different light, it feels like what we mean when we say we see a _person_ "in a different light."
 For better or worse, a new facet of the subject is revealed when seen in a different context but the same angle.

 {% include image.html file='park-landscape-week-2.jpg' description='After the second week, adjusting for the change in light.' %}